pthom/multiplicative-persistence/Readme.md

 Of course, the multiplicative persistence depends on the numeric base.
 In base 10, the maximum known multiplicative persistence is 11, which is obtained for the number 277777788888899.

-However it was not proved that this is the maximym multiplicative persistence in base 10 (although it is conjectured).
+However, it was not proved that this is the maximum multiplicative persistence in base 10 (although it is conjectured).

 According to Wolfram Alpha :
 > There is no number <10^(233) with multiplicative persistence  >11 (Carmody 2001; updating Wells 1986, p.
 78)